pawelniewie/pawelniewiadomski.com/src/content/articles/2016-05-31-building-bitbucket-add-on-in-rails-part-4.md

 ---
-title: "How to build BitBucket Cloud add-on in Rails &rarr; lifecycle"
+title: "How to build BitBucket Cloud add-on in Rails → lifecycle"
 date: "2016-05-31"
 description: "Time to handle authentication between the service and BitBucket itself.
 I'm not going to go into details about authentication as it is well described..."
 tags: